faisalrathore93/My-Notes/README.md

  - Change Proxy setting to your Listening Proxy on android device
  - Done!
  ```
-Using Burp to Intercept HTTP Traffic:
+Using Burp to Intercept HTTP's Traffic:
  ```
 - Go to Android Device
 - Open http://burp in browser